 We are in the business of developing, producing, marketing, and selling raw materials, white label products and end consumer products containing the hemp plant extract, Cannabidiol ("CBD").
 We sell to numerous consumer markets including the nutraceutical, beauty care, pet care and functional food sectors.
-We seek to take advantage of an emerging worldwide trend to re-energize the production of industrial hemp and to foster its many uses for consumers.
+We seek to take advantage of an emerging worldwide trend to re-energize the production of industrial hemp and to foster its many uses for consumers

 In addition, we are an operator of an annual tradeshow in the United States related to the CBD industry.
-The trade show business is naturally seasonal.
 The Company only has one trade show, CBD.IO, which is held in November each year.
 Because event revenue is recognized when a particular event is held, the Company experiences fluctuations in quarterly revenue based on the completion of the trade show event.
-The seasonality of the business is typical of the trade show industry.

-Grove Inc. (the "Company") is a Nevada corporation and has seven wholly owned subsidiaries, Trunano Labs, Inc., a Nevada corporation, Cresco Management LLC, a California limited liability company, Steam Distribution, LLC, a California limited liability company; One Hit Wonder, Inc., a California corporation; Havz, LLC, d/b/a Steam Wholesale; a California limited liability company, One Hit Wonder Holdings, LLC a California limited liability company and SWCH LLC; a Delaware limited liability company.
+Grove Inc. (the "Company") is a Nevada Corporation and has eight wholly owned subsidiaries, Trunano Labs, Inc., a Nevada corporation, Cresco Management, a California corporation, Steam Distribution, LLC, a California limited liability company; One Hit Wonder, Inc., a California corporation; Havz, LLC, d/b/a Steam Wholesale, a California limited liability company, and One Hit Wonder Holdings, LLC a California corporation, Infusionz LLC, a Colorado corporation and SWCH, a Delaware corporation.

-On July 1, 2020, the noncontrolling shareholders of the Company's subsidiary, Trunano Labs, Inc., converted 1,761,261 shares of Trunano Labs, Inc. stock, representing all the outstanding stock by minority interest holders, into 2,300,000 shares of Grove Inc. common stock.
+On July 1, 2020, the noncontrolling shareholders of the Company's subsidiary, Trunano Labs Inc., converted 1,761,261 shares of Trunano Labs, Inc. stock, representing all the outstanding stock by minority interest holders, into 1,277,778 shares of Grove Inc. common stock, 10.8% of the then outstanding shares.
 As of July 1, 2020, Trunano Labs, Inc. is a wholly owned subsidiary of Grove Inc.